 WHEN TO VISIT

-Experience the volcano in winter and the mountain is transformed with snow.
-Enjoy the dining options avalible, snow play in the designated area or Ski and ride Whakapapa, New Zealand’s largest ski area where the Sky Waka is just one of ten ski lifts to access the expansive terrain.
-Return in summer for alpine adventures on a variety of Short Walks.
-Typically available from December - June.
+Experience the volcano in summer for alpine adventures on a variety of Short Walks.
+Typically available from December - May.
+Come back in winter and the mountain is transformed with snow.
+Ski and ride Whakapapa, New Zealand’s largest ski area where the Sky Waka is just one of ten ski lifts to access the expansive terrain.

 What to bring